Rochester Historical Bowling Society

 The league started in the Fall of 1983 at Marcel's Olympic Bowl on Scottsville Road, then

 moved to Panorama Lanes for a couple years.
-It has been at Clover Lanes since 1986.
+It moved to Clover Lanes on Monroe Ave. in

 Ad from the July/August 1983 issue of The Empty Closet.